Mercerenies/latitude/docs/tutorial/flow.md

 (CTRL+C) will work.

     loop {
-      putln "This will never stop printing".
+      putln: "This will never stop printing".
     }.

 However, more commonly, we would like our loops to terminate at some